Back to Blog

 Wix has come a long way from its early reputation.
 The editor is genuinely powerful, the templates are solid, and millions of real businesses run on it successfully.

 But "works for millions" doesn't mean "works for you."
-Let's figure out which side you're on.
+Let's figure out which side of that line you're on.

 What Wix Gets Right